corejh/corejh.github.io/about/index.md

 title: About blueface
 ---

 Playing with github's page feature.
-Site theme taken from [blueface][github] on GitHub
+Site theme taken from [blueface][github]

 > Find me on [github][my_github]